iankibet/sh-socket-server/README.md

 # sh-socket-server

 To install run
->npm install sh-socket-server
+>npm install -g sh-socket-server

 Install redis server if it does not exist already

-Create a .env in the root directory if it does not exist and specify redis host and port

->REDIS_HOST=localhost
->REDIS_PORT=6379
+After that, initialize redis server to set redis host , port and http port to run the server

+>sh-socket-server init

 To run the server

->npm run start
+>sh-socket-server start

 You can use pm2 to run and monitor it.
 It will restart in case it fails